 Compensation, Benefits, and Values

 This is a full-time, exempt position reporting to the Managing Attorney.
-The salary range for new staff in this position is $70,000 to $85,000, depending on experience, with an expectation to work 40 hours per week (typically, Monday through Friday 9am - 5pm with occasional evenings and weekends).
+The salary range for new staff in this position is $70,000 to $85,000, depending on experience, with an expectation to work 40 hours per week (typically, Monday through Friday 9am - 5pm).

 If you are interested in joining our team, graduated from law school prior to 2022, and meet most of the preferred qualifications, please send a cover letter, resumé, and recent legal writing sample (no longer than 25 pages) in PDF format to email@example.com, subject line “YOUR LAST NAME, Associate Attorney.”
 If your materials indicate a potential match for our requirements, we will contact you.
 References and/or additional sample professional materials may be requested from selected candidates.
 Please, no phone calls or emails regarding this job opening.
-Position open until filled, with an anticipated start date in October.
+Position open until filled, with an anticipated start date in January.

 San Francisco Baykeeper is seeking law clerks to work on our citizen enforcement program in San Francisco.
 Baykeeper defends San Francisco Bay against its biggest threats and holds polluters accountable.
 Law clerks will assist Baykeeper attorneys on all aspects of our enforcement program under the Clean Water Act and other state and federal environmental laws.
 Tasks include investigating pollution complaints, legal research, drafting legal documents, attending hearings and public meetings, and patrolling the Bay on the Baykeeper boat.